 Meet the Staff of A Primitive Place & Country Journal

-Kristine is the founder and creator of A Primitive Place and is the owner, publisher and editor of A Primitive Place & Country Journal magazine.
-She enjoys decorating, flower gardening, thrift store and garage sale shopping.
-Kristine is married to Jeremy Doss, who is Assistant Editor/Contributing Writer.
-They have four children; Robert, Amy, Ashlyn, and Damon.
+Kristine is the founder and creator of A Primitive Place and is the owner, editor and publisher of A Primitive Place & Country Journal magazine.
+She enjoys antique shopping, decorating, flower gardening, dirt track racing and classic cars.
+She has four children; Robert, Amy, Ashlyn, and Damon.

 Dan is the Senior Writer for A Primitive Place & Country Journal magazine.
 He will be writing feature articles and more.
 He is an Elementary Special Education teacher in Southern Illinois.
 He enjoys antique shopping, decorating, and spending time with his family which includes three energetic Miniature Schnauzers.

 Karen Gerhart joined the APP staff as photographer in April, 2011.
 She will be scouting and photographing homes in New England, New York and surrounding area.

 David T. Smith

 David T. Smith joins our staff as contributing writer.
 David will be sharing his design skills and his knowledge of antiques and history with our readers.
 David devotes himself to reproducing American antique furniture reproductions; New England, Shaker and Pennsylvania-German styles through his business, The Workshops of David T. Smith.
 The fine museum quality furniture of The Workshops can be found in homes across the nation.
 His kitchens have been featured in numerous national magazines and publications, such as Early American Life, Country Living, and Country Sampler, to name a few.
 David also conducts seminars around the country sharing his design skills with those that are designing kitchens for their historic homes.
 You can find out more about The Workshops of David Smith at www.davidtsmith.com